 Report of the Secretary-General

-Pursuant to rule 15 of the provisional rules of procedure of the Security Council, the Secretary-General wishes to report that he has received a letter dated 7 July 2022 from the Chargé d’affaires, a.i. of the Permanent Mission of India to the United Nations stating that Mr. Prakash Gupta, Joint Secretary, will represent India at the 9088th meeting of the Security Council, to be held on 11 July 2022.
+Pursuant to rule 15 of the provisional rules of procedure of the Security Council, the Secretary-General wishes to report that he has received a letter dated 7 July 2022 from the Chargé d’affaires a.i. of the Permanent Mission of India to the United Nations stating that Mr. Prakash Gupta, Joint Secretary, will represent India at the 9088th meeting of the Security Council, to be held on 11 July 2022.

-In the opinion of the Secretary-General, this letter constitutes adequate provisional credentials.
+In the opinion of the Secretary-General, that letter constitutes adequate provisional credentials.